lukasmartinelli/lukasmartinelli.github.io/_posts/2015-04-04-github-ci-services.md

 distribution ratio of CI integration services is correct.

 I verified the results with results from Google Search and Github Code search.
-The results differ but the ratio stays the same (Probably because I didn't get the whole Github dataset).
+The results differ, but the ratio stays the same (Probably because I didn't get the whole Github dataset).
 If you scale Google Search with `0.3` and `1.5` and the Github search with `0.4` you get the same results.